OliviaZhu26/Single_virion_seq/README.md

 <strong>BAsE-Seq Pipeline</strong>

-The pipeline described here processes BAsE-Seq raw reads into long single-virion haplotypes.
+The pipeline described here processes BAsE-Seq raw reads into long single-virion haplotypes, and was developed as a joint effort between the Institute of Molecular and Cell Biology, Singapore (IMCB) and Genome Institute of Singapore (GIS).

 <strong>How to Run</strong>